RWS/studio-api-docs/apiconcepts/integration/trados_studio_command_processor.md

 Creating a <Var:ProductName> command line argument processor
 ---

-In order to create a <Var:ProductName> command line processor, a third-party developer will require the following steps:
+To create a <Var:ProductName> command line processor as a third-party developer :

 * implement the [IExternalCommandLineProcessor](../../api/integration/Sdl.Desktop.IntegrationApi.Extensions.CommandLine.IExternalCommandLineProcessor.yml) or [IExternalWindowAwareCommandLineProcessor](../../api/integration/Sdl.Desktop.IntegrationApi.Extensions.CommandLine.IExternalWindowAwareCommandLineProcessor.yml) depending if you want to run the command line processor before or after the main screen is shown.